 The size of your supercharger, its CFM, and how much boost you run will determine how much power you make.
 Smaller boost applications will only bump power by 100-150 hp, while bigger blowers will push the Chevy 6.0 Vortec past 1,000 hp if you really want.
 Keep in mind, the bigger the blower the more parasitic loss from the engine.
 Anyone looking for a good street kit should try to stay in the 400-500whp area to keep the most usable power possible.
 That will definitely give you the towing capacity you would need for anything reasonable, and make normal towing a breeze.
 If you really want a lot of horsepower, a twin-turbo setup might be the way to go.

-It’s also important to keep in mind that adding lots of boost to the Vortec 6000 will also require supporting mods.
+It’s also important to keep in mind that adding lots of boost will also require supporting mods.
 We went over this previously, but it’s important to keep it in mind.
 You’ll definitely want to upgrade fueling and airflow when adding a blower, pretty much no matter what size it is.

 A couple of smaller blower kits that we would recommend for street builds would be Whipple Superchargers’ complete kit with an intercooler, or the Vortec 6.0 supercharger kit.
 Whipple’s kit adds 200 hp and pushes 7-8 PSI, whereas the Vortech kit adds 115 hp and runs less boost.
 The Whipple kit is also CARB approved, but the Vortech kit is not.

 Overall, the Chevy 6.0 Vortec is a very reliable and sturdy engine that can produce some serious power.
-Whatever your power and build goals are, from moderate to extreme, the Vortec 60000 V8 can definitely fulfill them.
 Being an LS based block, it feeds on boost and loves to drink fuel in the pursuit of power.

-Tuning is by far the quickest upgrade that offers the most bang for your buck when increasing Vortec 6000 performance.
+Tuning is by far the quickest upgrade that offers the most bang for your buck when increasing performance.
 Just a simple ECU flash can easily add 30-40 whp/wtq, and with other mods tuning can add even more.
-Long-tube headers are also a great way to add power and add volume to the Chevy 6.0 L Vortec, and cold air intakes also offer moderate power bumps while helping the engine breathe and work easier.
+Long-tube headers are also a great way to add power and add volume, and cold air intakes also offer moderate power bumps while helping the engine breathe and work easier.